Girish-K01/Online-Bank-GUI-tkinter-mysql/README.md

 # Online-Bank-GUI-tkinter-mysql (Files are in master branch)
+(also do ignore the self appreciatory comments in the python code)

 Old project, uses python and mysql integration using the connector Simulates a simple BANK GUI , where a person can deposit and withdraw money from his bank account